sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/08-github-exercise.md

 ### Step 10

-Now verify changes in main branch and new branch
+Now verify changes in main branch and new branch.